 Who is OAC Collections?

 You may see OAC listed on your credit report as a collections account.
-This can happen when you forget to pay a bill.
+This can happen if you didn’t pay a bill.

 How can I remove OAC Collection Specialists from my credit report?